 If you have ideas on how to solve dilemmas, problems and have resourceful ideas about how to accomplish a goal or project, speak up.
 Employers value the ability to think through a problem and find a creative solution.
 This is a valuable leadership quality.

 Leadership is not only for those who hold the title.
 Nor do you have to wait until you hold the title to show leadership skills.
-Leadership is a mindset that can be developed right now.
+Leadership is a mindset you can develop right now.